caetanominuzzo/instruction-induction-optimization/README.md

 ## <a  id="usage-in-the-small-texts-editor"></a>Usage in the Small Texts Editor

 This method has been successfully integrated into the Small Texts Editor, a state-of-the-art AI-driven text editor that focuses on generating short, contextually relevant text suggestions.
-The Small Texts Editor uses it to optimize the dataset for instruction induction, allowing it to provide highly personalized suggestions while maintaining a budget-friendly approach.
+The Small Texts Editor uses this method to optimize datasets for instruction induction, enabling personalized suggestions while keeping costs low.
 By leveraging this approach, the Small Texts Editor can deliver high-quality results for various use cases, including:

 - Writing precise storytelling prompts for AI image generators, including Stable Diffusion and Midjourney,